miklevin/MikeLev.in/_posts/2025-01-09-ideas-to-automation.md

 opportunity, because the soul-crushing commute part of the daily-grind became optional.
 That's close to two-hours a day we can plow right back into stuff like this, agency-generating journaling.
 Journaling to fan the flame of agency.
-It's the machine that turns good ideas into implementation, if you can get the tricks down.
+It's the machine that turns good ideas into implementation &#151; if you can get the tricks down. *(otherwise, it's just 2 more hours of doom-scrolling)*

 ## The Bridge Between Speaking and Coding